bookwyrm/bookwyrm.github.com/_posts/2012-01-22-how-i-use-html5-boilerplate.md

 <pre><code>libs/
 plugins/</code></pre>

-I keep jQuery and html5shiv (and [DD_belatedPNG](http://www.dillerdesign.com/experiment/DD_belatedPNG/) but I’m starting to drop support for IE6 so that will go away) in libs/ while all of my jQuery plugins go in
+I keep jQuery and html5shiv (and [DD_belatedPNG](http://www.dillerdesign.com/experiment/DD_belatedPNG/) but I’m starting to drop support for IE6 so that will go away) in libs/ while all of my jQuery plugins go in the plugins/ directory.
+I always keep both a development and a minified version of each lib and plugin around.
+This makes it easy to debug when I need to.

 ### In Total